-611-2.3.3 Compensation: All costs incurred in involved with providing as-built drawings are incidental to the other items of work associated with traffic control signals and devices.
+611-2.3.3 Compensation: All costs incurred in providsubmitting as-built drawings are incidental to the other items of work associated with traffic control signals and devices.

 611-2.4 Installation Inspection Requirements: Meet the requirements of Section 105.